MacElveen History, Family Crest & Coats of Arms

 Early Origins of the MacElveen family

-Another 192 words (14 lines of text) covering the years 1500 and 1546 are included under the topic Early MacElveen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacElveen research.
+Another 112 words (8 lines of text) covering the years 1500 and 1546 are included under the topic Early MacElveen History in all our PDF Extended History products and printed products wherever possible.

 MacElveen Spelling Variations